 The main function of heat is to help our body to relax and comfort itself.
 It helps our muscles to stretch and relieves the pressure.
 Thermotherapy is effective for dull pain which can be associated with different causes (here is the list):

-Be attentive: heat should not be applied for every kind of pain.
-So here are some rules that you definitely need to follow.
+Be attentive: the heat should not be applied for every kind of pain.
+So here are some rules that you need to follow.

 There are two options for heat therapy: moist heat and dry heat.

 Hydrotherapy — water treatment — is still popular.
 Immersion, buoyancy, heat, and vibration (for jets) all have useful biological as well as sensory effects.
 They are useful to people with injuries, pain, anxiety, depression, and more.

 The best hot water bottle for pain relief can easily and quickly reduce pain when painful cramps or pulled muscles strike.
 Hot water bottles deliver targeted heat therapy, enhancing blood circulation, loosening up tense muscles, and providing a comforting blanket of warmth.

 Like a hot water bottle, gel packs are widely available.
 They usually stay warm for about 40 minutes after activation in a microwave.
 Some heated gel pack options may also include moist heat, which many people find helpful.

 This simple heat therapy option comes in many different sizes.
 Heating pads help you get rid of the pain by targeting the area with a stream of heat.
 The heat helps muscles relax, and makes the pain go away.
 Several minutes of heat therapy is enough to feel relief and forget about aching muscles.